Axioms for the category of sets and relations: Introduction

 The dagger categories $\cat{Rel}$ and $\cat{Hilb}_\FF$ have many properties in common.
-These properties may be expressed in terms of morphisms that behave like the inclusion of one object into another.
-Explicitly, we work with the class of normal dagger monomomorphisms.
-Recall that a dagger monomorphism is a morphism $m$ such that $m^\dagger \circ m$ is an identity, and recall that a normal monomorphism is a morphism $m$ that is a kernel of some morphism.
+These properties may be expressed in terms of morphisms that behave like the embedding of one object into another.
+These morphisms are characterized by the conjunction of two familiar properties: a morphism $m\:X \to Y$ is said to be a dagger monomorphism if $m^\dag \circ m = \id_X$, and it is said to be a normal monomorphism if it is the kernel of some morphism $Y \to Z$.

 Following Heunen and Jacobs, we use the term \emph{dagger kernel} for morphisms that are both dagger monomorphisms and normal monomorphisms \cite{HeunenJacobs}.
-Heunen and Jacobs showed that in any dagger category satisfying axioms (A) and (B), below, each dagger kernel $m$ has a \emph{complement} $m^\perp$.
-Explicitly, defining $m^\perp = \ker(m^\dagger)$, they showed that $m$ and $m^{\perp\perp}$ are isomorphic as morphisms into their shared codomain.
-Two dagger kernels $m$ and $n$ are said to be \emph{orthogonal} if $m^\dagger \circ n$ is zero or, equivalently, if $m$ factors through $n^\perp$.
+Heunen and Jacobs showed that in any dagger category satisfying axioms A and B, below, each dagger kernel $m$ has a \emph{complement} $m^\perp$, which is a kernel of $m^\dag$.
+Explicitly, they showed that $m$ and $m^{\perp\perp}$ are isomorphic as morphisms into their shared codomain.
+Two dagger kernels $m$ and $n$ are said to be \emph{orthogonal} if $m^\dag \circ n$ is zero or, equivalently, if $m$ factors through $n^\perp$.
 A dagger kernel in $\cat{Rel}$ is an injective function, and a dagger kernel in $\cat{Hilb}_\FF$ is a linear isometry.

-$\cat{Rel}$ and $\cat{Hilb}_\FF$ are both \emph{dagger symmetric monoidal categories}: each is also equipped with a symmetric monoidal structure whose product is a dagger functor and whose associators, braidings, and unitors are dagger isomorphisms \cite{Selinger}\cite{AbramskyCoecke2}.
-The monoidal product of $\cat{Rel}$ is the Cartesian product, and the monoidal product of $\cat{Hilb}_\FF$ is the tensor product.
-A \emph{dagger functor} is a functor that preserves the dagger operation in the obvious sense, and a \emph{dagger isomorphism} is an isomorphism $m$ such that $m^{-1} = m^\dagger$.
-Equivalently, a dagger isomorphism is an epic dagger kernel.
-In $\cat{Rel}$, a dagger isomorphism is a bijection, and in $\cat{Hilb}_\FF$, a dagger isomorphism is a unitary.
+The dagger categories $\cat{Rel}$ and $\cat{Hilb}_\FF$ are also symmetric monoidal categories when they are equipped with the Cartesian product and the tensor product, respectively.
+They are said to be \emph{dagger symmetric monoidal categories} because their symmetric monoidal structures are compatible with their dagger structures: their monoidal products preserve the dagger operation in the obvious way, and their coherence isomorphisms are all dagger kernels.

 The dagger symmetric monoidal categories $\cat{Rel}$ and $\cat{Hilb}_\FF$ both satisfy the following axioms: